 In certain circumstances, a veteran will not be eligible to receive disability benefits.
 These circumstances include:

 Veterans can hire an attorney to act as the veteran's representative, and several veterans service organizations (VSOs) exist that can provide the veteran with a representative to assist in filing a veterans' disability claim.
-You can find a VSO on the VA's website or use our disability attorney locator.
+You can find a VSO on the VA's website or use our disability attorney locator in the tool below.